playmer/sdl_gpu_by_example/site/content/lessons/004_Uniform_Buffers_and_Fullscreen_Triangle.md

 };
 ```

-Again we'll reference the documentation for `SDL_CreateGPUShader` to see that in Fragment shaders, uniforms are in `space3`, and the slots are different between shader stages, so we'll use `b0` here as well.
+For our `main`, we'll need to adjust our parameters to take in the value we passed in from the Vertex Shader.

 ```hlsl
 float4 main(float2 aTextureCoordinates : TEXCOORD0, float2 aOvalPosition : TEXCOORD1) : SV_Target0